2 System Setup

 The Kiss system comes with its own build system, so it doesn’t use build systems such as ant, maven, or gradle.
 It works under Linux, Mac, Windows, etc. This included build system will make things such as downloading remote libraries, installing and configuring a web server, building Kiss, and running Kiss for development purposes easy, intelligent, and automatic.
 This new build system can be used in conjunction with your favorite IDE.

-When building the system for the first time, BLD will automatically download and cache required libraries (jar files), install and configure the development server (tomcat), build the system, and it can even be used to launch the development-mode server.
+When building the system for the first time, BLD will automatically download and cache required libraries (jar files), install and configure the development server (Tomcat), build the system, and it can even be used to launch the development-mode server.
 After building the system the first time, application development proceeds without any need for re-compiles or re-builds.

 The program that runs BLD is “bld” under Unix-like systems and “bld.cmd” under Windows.
 In this manual, “bld” will be shown as “./bld”.
 The “./” is required under Linux and Mac but not under Windows.
 When running on Windows, use “bld” rather than “./bld” and the same for all the other commands shown.

 Note.
 The Kiss system includes a file named pom.xml.
-However, Kiss is not a maven project.
+However, Kiss is not a Maven project.
 The pom.xml file is only included to provide GitHub with a list of dependencies.
-Unfortunately, this file sometimes confuses IDEs into interpreting the existence of that file as the project being a maven project.
+Unfortunately, this file sometimes confuses IDEs into interpreting the existence of that file as the project being a Maven project.
 Therefore, in some instances, it is a good idea to delete that file prior to IDE configuration.

 The build.xml file is also not used by the Kiss system per se.
 It is an integration with ant for IDE integration.